Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Simulation

 \begin{setting} The same as Setting \ref{lowD} except that $p=700$ and $p_1=615$. \end{setting}

-\begin{setting} The same as Setting \ref{lowD} except that $n=120$, $S=4$, $N=750$, $n_1=15$, $n_2=65$, $n_3=n_4=20$, $p_2=40$, $p_4=5$, $q_1=4$, $q_4=1$, and $\Sigma=\text{diag}\{{I}_{p_1}, {A}, {I}_{p_4}\}$.
-Samples are sequentially randomly assigned into the complete case group with probabilities proportional to $\exp(-10d_i)$ for $1\le i \le n+N$, where $d_i$ is the sum of the $i$-th samples of covariates in the fourth source of data.
-The missing pattern in Sources $1$--$3$ are the same as that in Figure \ref{block_structure}, while covariates in Source $4$ are all observed.
-The response is observed for uniformly selected one-sixth of samples in each missing group. \end{setting}
+\begin{setting} The same as Setting \ref{lowD} except that $n=120$, $S=4$, $N=600$, $n_1=15$, $n_2=n_3=n_4=35$, $p_2=40$, $p_4=5$, $s_1=4$, $s_4=1$, and $\bm{\Sigma}=\text{diag}\{\bm{I}_{p_1}, \bm{A}, \bm{I}_{p_4}\}$. { We let covariates be missing at random.
+Specifically,} samples are sequentially randomly assigned into the complete case group with probabilities proportional to $\exp(-10d_i)$ for $1\le i \le n+N$, where $d_i$ is the sum of the $i$-th samples of covariates in the fourth source of data.
+Otherwise, they are uniformly assigned to the other three missing groups.
+The missing pattern of covariates in Sources $1$--$3$ are the same as that in Figure \ref{block_structure}, and covariates in Source $4$ are all observed. \end{setting}

-The results of Settings \ref{lowD}--\ref{MAR} are provided in Table \ref{lowD_R}.
-The proposed method outperforms existing methods across all the settings in terms of coverage rate.
-In Setting \ref{lowD}, $80\%$ observations are missing and the missingness is informative.
-As shown in Table \ref{lowD_R}, the coverage of the proposed method is at least $42.0\%$ more than that of others methods when $\rho=0.1$.
+The results of Settings \ref{lowD}--\ref{MAR} are provided in Table \ref{lowD_R}, {where $\rho$ represents correlations among covariates.
+We use different $\rho$'s to investigate performance under various strength of dependence among covariates. } In Table \ref{lowD_R}, the proposed method outperforms existing methods across all the settings in terms of coverage rate.
+In Setting \ref{lowD}, $80\%$ of samples have missing covariates and the missingness is not at random.
+Even so, as shown in Table \ref{lowD_R}, the coverage of the proposed method is at least $42.0\%$ and $19.7\%$ more than that of others methods when $\rho=0.1$ and $\rho=0.3$, respectively.

 In Setting \ref{highD1}, we consider more potential predictors to mimic the the Alzheimer’s Disease Neuroimaging Initiative data in Section \ref{sec: real}.
-The proposed method still produces the largest coverage rate than existing methods.
+The proposed method still produces the largest coverage rate.
 Moreover, when $\rho=0.1$, the coverage rate of the proposed method is $94.4\%$ which is close to $95\%$.
+Note that the MNAR missingness mechanism of covariates in both Settings \ref{lowD} and \ref{highD1} violates the missing at random assumption (A1); this possibly explains that the coverage of the proposed method does not achieve $95\%$. { However, there might be other reasons for the lower coverage, such as the limited sample size, missing proportion of responses, and structure of covariance matrix $\bm{\Sigma}$. }

-In Setting \ref{MAR}, we simulate more unsupervised samples and consider missing at random mechanism.
-As shown in Table \ref{lowD}, the proposed method and the Lasso projection method with complete cases both achieve the $95\%$ coverage.
-However, the average length of confidence intervals of the proposed method is much smaller than that of the Lasso projection method with complete cases, indicating that confidence intervals of the proposed method are more accurate.
+Setting \ref{MAR} concerns missing at random and contains more unsupervised samples.
+In Table \ref{lowD_R}, the proposed method and the Lasso projection method with complete cases (LP-CC) both achieve {desirable coverage}.
+However, the average length of confidence intervals of the proposed method is much smaller than that of the LP-CC, indicating that confidence intervals of the proposed method are more accurate.